-7.2.2.1.2 Register write with address NACK
+8.2.2.1.2 Register write with address NACK Start of informative comment

 An address NACK is returned by the I2C-TPM when either an invalid I2C device address is used by the bus master or the I2C-TPM is currently unable to respond to the current bus cycle because of internal reasons.
-It is a good practice to repeat the current cycle using the correct I2C device address.
+It is good practice to repeat the current cycle using the correct I2C device address.
+Note, the driver is not expected to understand the difference between a write with an address NACK and a write with a data NACK.
+The driver should be designed so that it attempts the write again with the correct TPM address following a wait time on the order of 2ms.